Ellen Estes: International competition highlights

+Careers

-From 2007–2009, Estes was a volunteer assistant coach for the Harvard University Men's and Women's Water Polo Teams, while finishing her MBA at Harvard Business School.
+From 2007–2009, she was a volunteer assistant coach for the Harvard University Men's and Women's Water Polo Teams, while finishing her MBA at Harvard Business School.
+She has served on USA Water Polo's Board of Directors.

+After leaving competitive swimming, Ellen worked for the Boeing Company as a Satellite Systems Engineer, and in 2009 began working for Genentech, a healthcare and biotechnolgy company that develops medicines where she eventually became a Vice-President.

+Honors

 In 2012, she was inducted into the USA Water Polo Hall of Fame.